Orbital Migration of Interacting Stellar Mass Black Holes in Disks around Supermassive Black Holes: Summary and Discussion

 \section{Summary and Discussion}

-We have simulated the migration of compact objects in a model AGN disk \citep{Sirko:2003aa}, using the formalism developed for simulating the migration of protoplanets in protoplanetary disks.
-We have found that migration due to gas torques in AGN disks provides an efficient mechanism to create a population of hard compact object binaries remarkably quickly, replicating the results of \cite{horn} for protoplanets in a protostellar disk, but for the case of sBHs in an AGN disk.
+We have simulated the migration of compact objects in a model AGN disk \citep{Sirko:2003aa}, using an analytic model developed from simulations of the migration of protoplanets in protoplanetary disks.
+We have found that migration due to gas torques in AGN disks can provide an efficient mechanism to create a population of hard compact object binaries remarkably quickly, replicating the results of \cite{horn} for protoplanets in a protostellar disk, but for the case of sBHs in an AGN disk.

 \cite{mckernan18} parameterized the rate of sBH-sBH mergers in AGN disks as,

 where $N_{\rm BH}$ is the number of sBHs in an AGN disk, $N_{\rm GN}$ is the average number density of galactic nuclei in the Universe, $f_{\rm AGN}$ is the fraction of galactic nuclei with AGN that last for time $\tau_{\rm AGN}$, $f_{\rm d}$ is the fraction of sBHs that end up in the AGN disk, $f_{\rm b}$ is the fraction of sBHs that form binaries, and $\epsilon$ represents the fractional change in $N_{\rm BH}$ over one full AGN duty cycle.
 Using our finding that within the inner 1000~AU of an AGN disk 60--80\% of sBHs form sBHBs in the lifetime of our AGN disk, we can use 0.6--0.8 as an upper limit on $f_{\rm b}$, giving an upper limit on the merger rate of 72 Gpc$^{-3}$~yr$^{-1}$.
 This value is an upper limit because, although our model assumes a uniform distribution of sBHs throughout the disk, sBHs in the outer disk, further from the migration trap, may merge less frequently.
 In addition, this upper limit assumes that sBHs orbiting in the retrograde direction would have similar sBHB formation rates, which is unlikely because migration torques on retrograde orbiters should be much weaker.
 We defer a more realistic prediction of retrograde orbiter merger rates and merger rates of sBHs in the outer disk to future work.